William Temple Hornaday: Bronx Zoo Director

-Racism at the Zoo
+Exhibiting a human

-Dr. Hornaday's tenure as director of the New York zoo met with controversy in September 1906, when Ota Benga, a pygmy native of the Congo, was placed on display in the monkey house.
-Benga shot targets with a bow and arrow, wove twine, and wrestled with an orangutan.
+During Dr. Hornaday's tenure as director of the New York zoo, Ota Benga, a pygmy native of the Congo, was placed on display in the monkey house in September 1906.
+Benga shot targets with a bow and arrow, wove twine, and wrestled with an orangutan named Dohung.

+A sign on Benga's cage noted that he was 4'11", 103 pounds, and originated from the Kasai River.

 Although, according to the New York Times, "few expressed audible objection to the sight of a human being in a cage with monkeys as companions", black clergymen in the city took great offense.
 "Our race, we think, is depressed enough, without exhibiting one of us with the apes," said the Reverend James H. Gordon, superintendent of the Howard Colored Orphan Asylum in Brooklyn.
 "We think we are worthy of being considered human beings, with souls."

 New York Mayor George B. McClellan, Jr. refused to meet with the clergymen, drawing the praise of Dr. Hornaday, who wrote to him: "When the history of the Zoological Park is written, this incident will form its most amusing passage."

-As the controversy continued, Hornaday remained unapologetic, insisting that his only intention was to put on an "ethnological exhibit".
+Hornaday remained unapologetic, insisting that his only intention was to put on an "ethnological exhibit".
+He defended his racist views, comparing Africans to apes.
 In another letter he said that he and Madison Grant, the secretary of the New York Zoological Society, who ten years later would publish the racist tract "The Passing of the Great Race", considered it "imperative that the society should not even seem to be dictated to" by the black clergymen.

-Still, Hornaday decided to close the exhibit after just two days, and on Monday, September 8, Benga could be found walking the zoo grounds, often followed by a crowd "howling, jeering and yelling".
+Hornaday decided to close the exhibit after just two days, and on Monday, September 8, Benga could be found walking the zoo grounds, often followed by a crowd "howling, jeering and yelling".
 Benga died by suicide in 1916 when his return trip to the Congo was delayed by World War I.